 Toxic chemicals are usually just part of the deal when you’re working with wood stain to restore furniture.
 And even if the stain cans are kept in a safe spot, you can still be exposed to dangerous ingredients through skin contact, inhalation and spills.
 These days, more people are seeking out natural and eco-friendly wood stain brands to provide a safer environment for their families.

 Most wood stains contain a high concentration of VOCs, or volatile organic compounds, which are highly toxic chemical ingredients that bind the stain with the wood.
 Even when handled with caution, VOCs enter the air and can have negative effects on the respiratory system.
-While standard stains are oil-based, PureColor’s low-VOC stains are water-based with dramatically fewer VOCs, making it possible to reduce the risks and cleanup hassles at the same time.
+While standard stains are oil-based, PureColor’s low-VOC stains are water-based, non-toxic and eco-friendly with dramatically fewer VOCs, making it possible to reduce the risks and cleanup hassles at the same time.
 PureColor delivers the performance of a standard stain, but without the same high levels of toxicity.

 If the better safety profile isn’t enough to get you to switch to a low-VOC stain, you may be sold by the difference it makes AFTER the job’s done.
 One of the terrific benefits of choosing a water-based, low-VOC formula is the comparatively simple cleanup.